Are you Sensitive to Gluten?

 Symptoms of gluten intolerance are varied and depend on what organs are being attacked by the antibodies.
 Many people experience diarrhea, gas, bloating and fatigue.
 However, severe untreated Celiac Disease can cause symptoms like failure to thrive in children, other autoimmune illnesses, osteoporosis, infertility and neurological diseases.
 Treatment is recognizing the disease and removing all gluten from the diet.

 You don’t have to have the gene for celiac disease to have problems tolerating gluten.
 An estimated 10-15% of the population has a form of gluten intolerance called nonceliac gluten intolerance.
 This is not a true food allergy so the symptoms are more subtle.
-They may include: sinus congestion and stuffiness, fatigue, “brain fog” or difficulty concentrating, headaches, stomachaches, rashes, joint aches and autoimmune diseases.
+These side effects from gluten include: sinus congestion and stuffiness, fatigue, “brain fog” or difficulty concentrating, headaches, stomachaches, rashes, joint aches and autoimmune diseases.
 Also, there is an increase in nonceliac gluten intolerance in those with autoimmune thyroid disease due to cross reactivity of the anti-thyroid antibodies with those produced by antibodies to the various food proteins seen in gluten intolerance.
 In addition, there is an increase in Celiac disease and nonceliac gluten sensitivity in those with Type 1 diabetes AND their families (mom, dad, siblings and children).
 If you’re being treated for thyroid disease or Type 1 diabetes and are finding, even with the right medications, that the disease is difficult to control, you may have a superimposed gluten intolerance.

 The best way to determine your sensitivity is to completely stop all gluten for 30 to 60 days and pay close attention to how you feel.
 Many people realize that they no longer have headaches, gas, bloating or the other symptoms previously listed.
 I have had a number of patients lose 5-10 ponds as well!
 Then, you can reintroduce a food that contains gluten and see how you feel.
 Keep in mind you need to consume gluten only 10 to 15 days to maintain symptoms of gluten intolerance, so if you don’t see a difference in the way you feel, make sure that you’re extremely careful about reading labels.
 Gluten is contained in many things, particularly prepared foods and sauces, so it’s easy to accidentally take in gluten without knowing it.